Scattering Signatures of Invasion Percolation: Appendix B

 \section{Appendix B}

 In this appendix, we directly study the $p$ dependence of the average correlation function $C(R)$ for a cluster of given size $s$ generated by an invasion process, and show that this dependence is modest.
-We further show that $C(R)$ for $s=1000$ coincides within a constant to the correlation function $C_{1} (R)$ obtained for the whole set of Bernoulli clusters of same size $s$.
-This confirms that, as assumed in the main text, the structure factor for this set coincides with the average structure factor of single clusters of size $s$.
+We further show that $C(R)$ for $s=1000$ coincides within a constant to the correlation function $C_{1} (R)$ obtained by a Fourier transform of the structure factor of the whole set of Bernoulli clusters of size $s\pm \Delta s$ studied in \S\ref{sec:SizeSelection}.
+This confirms that, as assumed in \S\ref{sec:SizeSelection}, the intercorrelation effects for this set are negligible.

 To generate the clusters, we use a slightly modified version of the invasion percolation algorithm \cite{Chandler1982}.
 In this algorithm, the cluster is built site by site on an arbitrarily large cubic lattice.
-To generate a cluster at $p$, one first selects the origin and chooses the parameter $p_i$ for the six neighbors of the origin.
+To generate a cluster at $p$, one first selects the origin and randomly chooses the parameter $p_i$ for the six neighbors of the origin.
 If all $p_i$ are larger than $p$, the cluster is closed of size one.
 Otherwise, one adds to the cluster the site with the lower $p_i$.
 This creates new neighboring sites $i$ for which one draws new parameters $p_i$.
 One iterates until all neighboring sites have a parameter larger than $p$ or the size exceeds the maximum size, in which case the cluster is disregarded as not completed.
 If the cluster is completed, it is kept only if it has the desired size.
 Obviously, if $p$ is small, one has to generate a huge number of clusters to obtain a large one.
 Conversely, if $p>p_c$, most clusters will not close, making it difficult to generate a cluster of intermediate size.

-Having obtained a collection of clusters of size $s$ with a small tolerance of $\pm$ 2\%, one counts for each cluster the number of pairs of cluster sites separated by a distance $R$, and obtain the corresponding correlation $C(R)$.
-These functions $C(R)$ are then averaged over all clusters of the collection, resulting in an excellent precision.
-Note that the only average is over clusters, in contrast to the remaining of the paper where points at close distance to the origin are averaged together.
+Having obtained a collection of clusters of size $s$ with a small tolerance of $\pm$ 2\%, we obtain the corresponding correlation $C(R)$ by counting for each cluster the number of pairs of cluster sites separated by a distance $R$. $C(R)$ is then averaged over all clusters of the collection, resulting in an excellent precision.